SoftwareQuTech/SimulaQron/docs/Overview.rst

 ^^^^^^^^^^

 If you would like to contribute with your own code to fix a bug or add an additional feature, this is most welcomed.
 Please then make a pull request on GitHub, which will be reviewed before approval.
+Please make sure you run the automated tests below before submitting any code.
 The easiest to proceed is to:

 #.
 Fork the repository.